-- Keep signage clean and legible at all times. - Replace safety decals that are missing or have become illegible. - If an original part which contained a safety decal, has been replaced by a new part; it should also display the decal. - All safety decals have a part number in the lower right hand corner.
-Use this part number when ordering replacements. - Decals are available from your authorized distributor, dealer's parts department or from Convey-All Industries Inc.
+- 1. Keep safety decals clean and legible at all times. - 2.
+Replace safety decals that are missing or have become illegible. - 3.
+Replaced parts that displayed a safety decal should also display the current decal. - All safety decals have a part number in the lower right hand corner.
+Use this part number when ordering replacements. - Safety decals are available from your authorized distributor, dealer or directly from Convey-All Industries Inc.